FortAwesome/Security-Docs-and-Attestation/Request_for_Security_Information.md

 Generally no

 We do provide a sanitized and simplified version of our threat model but we hide most of the details.
-We are open to sharing that informatiton more broadly under certain circumstances, specifically those where it is clear the client understands the low risk nature of our solution and has concerns that cannot be easily remedied via self-hosting.
+We are open to sharing that information more broadly under certain circumstances, specifically those where it is clear the client understands the low risk nature of our solution and has concerns that cannot be easily remedied via self-hosting.

 __Do you have security policies__